What is the difference between a major and a minor?

 When do I choose my major?

 However, some courses may require you to choose your major when you first enrol.
-It’s important to check the specific requirements of the degree in the Handbook.
+It’s important to check the specific requirements of the degree you are applying for.

 Tips for choosing a major